 3. [COVERED BOND SWAP

-Covered Bond Swap Provider
+Covered Bond Swap Provider [●]

-Nature of Covered Bond Swap

-[Forward Starting Covered Bond Swap/Non-Forward Starting Covered Bond Swap/[●]]
+Nature of Covered Bond Swap [Forward Starting Covered Bond Swap/Non-Forward Starting Covered Bond Swap/[●]]

 4. INTERESTS OF NATURAL AND LEGAL PERSONS INVOLVED IN THE ISSUE

-[Save for any fees payable to the [Managers /Dealers], so far as the Issuer is aware, no person involved in the issue of the Covered Bonds has an interest material to the offer.
-The [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Issuer and its affiliates in the ordinary course of business - Amend as appropriate if there are other interests]
+[Save for any fees payable to the [Managers /Dealers], so far as the Issuer is aware, no per involved in the issue of the Covered Bonds has an interest material to the offer.
+[Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investing banking and/or commercial banking transactions with, and may perform other services for, the Issuer is a saffiliates in the ordinary course of business - Amend as appropriate if there are of interests.]

 5. YIELD (Fixed Rate Covered Bonds only)

-Indication of yield:
+Indication of yield: [[●]/ Not Applicable]

-[[•]/ Not Applicable]

 6. [HISTORIC INTEREST RATES: (Floating Rate Covered Bonds only)

 [Details of historic [LIBOR/EURIBOR] rates can be obtained from [Reuters]]./ Not Applicable]

 7. OPERATIONAL INFORMATION

+ISIN: [●]

+Common Code: [●]

+CFI: [[●]/Not Applicable]

+FISN: [[●]/Not Applicable]

+(If the CFI and/or FISN is not required, requested available, it/they should be specified to be "N Applicable")

-ISIN: [•] Common Code: [•] (insert here any other relevant codes such as CINS codes): [•] Clearing System: Euroclear Bank S.A./N.V. and Clearstream Banking S.A. and [ other ] Any clearing system(s) other than Euroclear Bank S.A./N.V. and Clearstream Banking S.A. and the relevant identification number(s): [Not Applicable/give name(s) and number(s) and address] Delivery: Delivery [against/free of] payment Names and addresses of additional Paying Agent(s) (if any): [●] Intended to be held in a manner which would allow Eurosystem eligibility: [Yes.
+(insert here any other relevant codes such as CINS codes): [•]

+Clearing System: Euroclear Bank S.A./N.V. and Clearstream Bankin S.A. and [other]

+Any clearing system(s) other than Euroclear Bank S.A./N.V. and Clearstream Banking S.A. and the relevant identification number(s): address]

+Delivery: Delivery [against/free of] payment

+Names and addresses of additional Paying [●]

+Agent(s) (if any):

+Intended to be held in a manner which would allow Eurosystem eligibility:

+[Yes.
 Note that the designation "yes" simply means that the Covered Bonds are intended upon issue to be deposited with one of the ICSDs as common safekeeper and does not necessarily mean that the Covered Bonds will be recognised as eligible collateral for Eurosystem monetary policy and intra day credit operations by the Eurosystem either upon issue or at any or all times during their life.
 Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]